Five-dimensional CFTs from the $\epsilon$-expansion: Introduction

 A parametrically weakly coupled UV fixed point in non-abelian gauge theories can in fact be established in $4+2\epsilon$ dimensions with $\epsilon \ll 1$ \cite{Peskin}.
 It is of course crucial to understand if this UV fixed point persists up to $d=5$.
 Evidence that this is the case has been provided by \cite{Morris_2005}, where fixed points of this kind have been studied up to ${\cal O}(\epsilon^4)$.
 The analysis in \cite{Morris_2005} used the then-available four loop $\beta$-function for non-abelian gauge theories and was based on the optimal truncation of the series in $\epsilon$.
 Note that no example of non-supersymmetric interacting unitary CFTs is currently known in $d=5$.
 A conjectural example was the UV fixed point of the $O(N)$ model, whose $1/N$ expansion was shown in \cite{Fei:2014yja} to be compatible with unitarity for $N$ larger than a certain critical value $N_c$.
 However it was later realized that this fixed point is rendered non-unitary even for $N>N_c$ by certain instantonic contributions to the imaginary part of observables, that are exponentially small at large $N$ \cite{Giombi:2019upv}.

 The aim of this paper is to extend the analysis of \cite{Morris_2005} by adding one more term in the analysis, thanks to the by-now known five loop $\beta$-function \cite{Baikov:2016tgj,Herzog:2017ohr,Luthe:2017ttg,Chetyrkin:2017bjc}, and to use Borel resummation techniques, which allow us to have better control on the (plausibly) asymptotic series in $\epsilon$.
 We consider $SU(n_c)$ gauge theories with $n_f$ Dirac fermions in the fundamental representation of the gauge group.
-We find good evidence for the existence of UV fixed points when both $n_c$ and $n_f$ are small enough.
-The evidence gets weaker and weaker as either $n_c$ or $n_f$ increase, so the most reliable result applies for pure SU(2) non-abelian gauge theories.
+We find evidence for the existence of UV fixed points when both $n_c$ and $n_f$ are small enough.
+The evidence gets weaker and weaker as either $n_c$ or $n_f$ increases.
 Very similar results are obtained using ordinary Pad\'e approximants, without using Borel resummation techniques.

 The paper is structured as follows.
 In section \ref{sec:stage} we briefly set the stage of our computation, which follows the same logic used in \cite{DiPietro:2020jne} to study the conformal window in $4d$ QCD.
-We present our results in section \ref{sec:results}, which include also the computation of the anomalous dimension $\gamma_g$ of the gauge kinetic term operator ${\rm Tr} (F_{\mu \nu} F^{\mu \nu})$ and of the fermion mass operator $\gamma$ (when present) $\bar \psi \psi$.
+We present our results in section \ref{sec:results}, which include also the computation of the anomalous dimension $\gamma_g$ of the gauge kinetic term operator ${\rm tr} [F_{\mu \nu} F^{\mu \nu}]$ and of the fermion mass operator $\gamma$ (when present) $\bar \psi \psi$.
 The existence of a $5d$ UV fixed point in non-abelian gauge theories is debated in the literature.
 We briefly review in section \ref{sec:overview} previous studies by means of different techniques aimed at looking for $5d$ non-supersymmetric CFTs.
 We summarize our results and conclude in section \ref{sec:conclu}.